Hammarn/1MB335/Lab5.md

 #### Step 2c: Prepare the input file for the alignment program

 Now that you have a better idea of the sequences you are working with, it is time to prepare the input for the alignment program.
-For that, you will need a fasta file with all the sequences.
-Try to use the command line: replace with your own files in the command below.
+For that, you will need a fasta file with all the **mitochondrial** sequences.
+Try to use the command line: You can do it as below (or in a smarter way using `*` if you remember)

 ```
 cat file1 file2 file2 > threefiles
 ```

 Before you proceed with the alignment, you have one more task to do: modify the headers of the fasta file (i.e. the lines starting with `>`).
-As of now, your headers should look like that:
+As of now, your headers looks something like this:

 ```
 >NC_001328.1 Caenorhabditis elegans mitochondrion, complete genome